 Our Central Services

 Each of our schools contribute 5% of the General Annual Grant (GAG) funding that they receive to a Central Trust budget.
 We're focused on providing our schools with great value for money.
-This section illustrates the range of services that our schools access from the Trust.
+This section illustrates the range of services that our schools access as a Trust member.
 Please either scroll down or follow the links below to find out more about the services we provide.

 School Improvement Services